CrossGeeks/FacebookClientPlugin/docs/GettingStarted.md

 All async methods response is a  ```FacebookResponse<T>``` where the type of T is relevant to the caller method.

+   On login method returns a bool.

+   On sharing/user data returns a dictionary with the data response.

 #### Response

 Type: ```FacebookResponse<T>```

 Properties:

-* **Data**:
+* **Data**: Response data (T)

-     On login method returns a bool.

-     On sharing/user data returns a dictionary with the data response.

 * **Status**: Response status